telerik/reporting-docs/knowledge-base/cannot-write-datetime-with-kind-unspecified-postgresql.md

 ---
-title: Cannot write DateTime with Kind=Unspecified to PostgreSQL
+title: Cannot Write DateTime with Kind=Unspecified to PostgreSQL
 description: "Using DateTime Report Parameters in expressions leads to errors when using the Npgsql data provider with version 6.0 or higher"
 type: troubleshooting
 page_title: DateTime Parameters throw errors when using Npgsql data provider
 slug: cannot-write-datetime-with-kind-unspecified-postgresql
-position:
 tags: npgsql, postgresql
 ticketid: 1603919
 res_type: kb
 ---

 ## Environment

 <table>
 	<tbody>
 		<tr>